 When teams know their VIPs as real people, they can spot opportunities that data alone would miss.

 The goal isn't to have perfect answers to all 15 questions.
 It's to know where you stand honestly.
-The questions that make you pause longest are probably the ones that need your attention most.
-That clarity alone can shift how you prioritize what comes next.
+The questions that make you pause longest?
+Those are the ones that need your attention most.

 Author: Effie Asafu-Adjaye